dataq-instruments/Arduino_WinDaq/README.md

 2) If you use XIAO module, following instruction in https://wiki.seeedstudio.com/Seeeduino-XIAO/#:~:text=Install%20it.&text=After%20installing%20the%20board%2C%20click,the%20Tools%20%7C%20Serial%20Port%20menu.
 Otherwise, jump to step 5)
 3) You may need to restart Arduino IDE to allow XIAO to be added to the search engine
 4) Optional (See demo screen shot below): Install 3-Axis Digital Accelerometer library by download the project ZIP file from https://github.com/Seeed-Studio/Seeed_Arduino_LIS3DHTR, ArduinoIDE->Sketch->Include Library->Add ZIP Library...
 (In the sketch, please uncomment INCLUDE_3DACC to use it. **Warning: the input voltage for Arduino® modules is only 0-3.3V!** )
 5) From ArduinoIDE->Tools->Boards->Board Manager, type in XIAO or Arduino Zero and let IDE download all libraries for your module.
-When you upgrade Arduino IDE, you may need to upgrade XIAO as well
+When you upgrade Arduino IDE, you may need to upgrade the libraries as well
 6) Select ArduinoIDE->Tools->Boards->Seeed SAMD boards->Seeeduino XIAO if you use XIAO, or Arduino Zero from the similar path.
 7) You may also need to specify the COM port for the module
 8) Install Flash library by download the project ZIP file from https://github.com/cmaglie/FlashStorage, ArduinoIDE->Sketch->Include Library->Add ZIP Library...